-The Soundcore Space A40 does a great job cancelling out noise, especially in the lower end between 40-100Hz.
+The Soundcore Space A40 does a great job canceling out noise, especially in the lower end between 40-100Hz.
 Traffic, the rumbling of trains and buses, and other droning noises will be significantly reduced.
 The isolation is good too, but taps, mechanical keys, and other incidental noises will still be noticeable, though dampened.

-To get the most out of the noise cancelling and isolation from the Soundcore Space A40, as well as any other in-ears, you will need to make sure you have a proper fit.
+To get the most out of the noise canceling and isolation from the Soundcore Space A40, as well as any other in-ears, you will need to make sure you have a proper fit.
 This means choosing the right ear tips and fitting the earbuds securely inside your ears to seal off any outside noise.
 Without this, noise will leak in and render the ANC and isolation significantly worse, which may compel you to increase the volume.
 Turning your volume up to dangerous levels could cause noise-induced hearing loss.